Down the Line

 Keith Richards met Patti Hansen at the Roxy roller rink in Manhattan in December 1979.
 It was his 36th birthday, and he was celebrating.
 She was a 23-year-old Vogue model from Staten Island.
 And through the years, Keith has remained a serial monogamist.
 No matter what happened on the road, he’s been loyal to his partner.
 In every case I know, it was the woman who, in one way or another, left him.
 One, Linda Keith went off with Jimi Hendrix.
 Next, Anita Pallenberg chose junk.
 Thirty-plus years later, Keith is still with Patti Hansen.

-Keith and Patti raised two daughters in Weston, a few miles from where I live.
+Keith and Patti raised two daughters in Weston, a few miles from where I live in Ridgefield.
 I first heard of this bucolic pocket of rolling hills on the Stones’ plane as Keith mumbled his way home after a show.
 He blessed the place, and I’ve aged from early-middle age to middle-middle age myself here, raising my own children a bike ride from the Richards estate.
-Now and then, when I go to Luc’s Café in Ridgefield, Keith is at the bar with a glass of vodka in front of him and a big hat on his head.
+Now and then, when I go to Luc’s Café here, Keith is at the bar with a glass of vodka in front of him and a big hat on his head.
 On such occasions, owner Hervé Aussavis puts on a playlist consisting almost entirely of reggae.
 Keith drinks, listens, smiles, and laughs.
 He wears sunglasses and soft shoes with buckles.
 I nod to him and say hello and he acknowledges me and says hello back, but it’s impossible to say whether he remembers or has gotten into the famous man’s habit of seeming to remember everyone.

 Interviewing Keith is the opposite of interviewing Mick Jagger.
 Mick is crystal clear, Keith is hard to understand.
 Mick’s sentences are concise, Keith’s are circuitous.
 Now and then, Keith laughs for no apparent reason, as if the humor of his life suddenly occurred to him, and that laugh often gives ways to a coughing fit.
 He seems to proceed by free association, from non-sequitur to non-sequitur.
 When recording Keith, you worry you’re getting nothing in your nets but catfish and tires.
 But when Keith’s tapes are transcribed, you realize you’ve hauled in a bounty.
 Whereas Mick’s answers, clear and precise, revealed little, Keith’s mumbled responses were candid, sharp, and surprising.